dbatsky/Task1_pc_sim/README.md

     * Singleton - Facade as a Singleton

 *   Structural:
-    * Flyweight - Different PCs can have the same Brand/Model of GPU
+    * Flyweight - Different PCs can have the same Brand/Model of GPU and CPU
-    * Decorator - PC can have added functionality, according to its purpose that can be attached/detached
+    * Decorator - PC can have added functionality, according to its purpose that can be attached
     * Facade - Interact with the subsystems using a higher-level interface

 *   Behavioral: